 The stars of the show for small pollinators are the mountain mints, (Pyncnathemum sp.).
 Those little inconspicuous flowers have been crowded with a continuous riot, a feeding frenzy, of many different kinds of bees and wasps, maybe twenty different species, numbering in the hundreds daily.
 Next in preference comes the pink swamp milkweed, full of a myriad of other creatures.
 The tall white liatris and pink bergamot and red beebalms are next in popularity, these being the scene of much chasing by the hummingbirds and clearwing moths.
 The tall, graceful Culver’s root, white daisies and purple coneflowers have their devotees, too.
 Tiny pollinators seem to prefer the black-eyed Susans, while the huge, purple Joe-pye weeds attract the large swallowtails.
 Favorite annuals of butterflies and skippers are the non-native zinnias and lantana.

 Here in this garden we are just beginning to identify some of these important contributors to the web of life.
 At first I didn’t even know the difference between a butterfly and a skipper!
 Now I have photographed thirty species of butterflies and skippers in just this one season!
+To see our photo gallery of these beautiful visitors click here.
 I still don’t know how to tell some of the bees and flies and wasps apart.
 But even if I don’t know their names, I am starting to recognize and welcome them as familiar friends.
 “Hi, shiny black wasp with wide white bands.”

 Plants are the only beings who can convert sunlight into energy.
 These little pollinators drink the nectar and eat the pollen, passing the sun’s energy up the food chain, as they themselves are eaten by predatory insects and by birds.
 I am fascinated by the intricacies of plant – animal interactions, especially pollination strategies.
 Paula Gonzalez says, “That members of the ecological community are related to one another in a series of feeding relationships can remind us that we live in a Eucharistic universe.”
 This is a Christian perspective of this sacred communion.
 Here is Algonquin tribal wisdom from Evan T. Pritchard: “Exchange is the axis on which the world spins – it keeps Creation going.
 Every living thing must give and take in order to participate in Creation.
 Even the earth and sky exchange gifts with one another.
 All is change, all is exchange.
 In order to receive, you must give of yourself.”*